BDU Module Datasheet

 14 VCC P VCC pin of power supply.

-15 IO20 I/O GPIO pin, corresponding to DIO5 on the IC.
+15 IO20 I/O Serial TX, corresponding to DIO5 on the IC.

-17 IO2 I/O GPIO pin, corresponding to DIO2 on the IC.
+17 IO2 I/O GPIO pin, can be reused as flow control CTS, corresponding to DIO2 on the IC.

 18 RST I/O Reset pin.

-19 IO1 I/O GPIO pin, corresponding to DIO1 on the IC.
+19 IO1 I/O GPIO pin, can be reused as flow control RTS, corresponding to DIO1 on the IC.

 • P indicates the power pin, I/O indicates the input and output pin, and AI indicates the analog input signal.